okta/okta-auth-js/docs/idx.md

 #### `idx.handleInteractionCodeRedirect`

-Handles `interaction_code` from [Okta's Identity Engine](https://developer.okta.com/docs/concepts/ie-intro/)'s callback url.
+Handles `interaction_code` from [Okta's Identity Engine][]'s callback url.
 It exchanges the code for tokens and saves them in storage.

 ```javascript
 try {